Kika-Systems/behaviors/manual/reference/api-documentation.md

 ## getDefaultHost

 Returns the default port the api server will listen on.
-If the env variable WR_BEHAVIOR_HOST is set returns it's value otherwise returns 127.0.0.1
+If the env variable WR_BEHAVIOR_HOST is set returns its value otherwise returns 127.0.0.1

 Returns **[string][125]**